CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Task 3: Explore the Microsoft Foundry portal

-The Microsoft Foundry portal is where you create and manage agents and AI services for your applications.
+In this task, you will explore the Microsoft Foundry portal interface.
+You will navigate through the Home, Discover, Build, Operate, and Docs sections to understand how the portal is used to develop, manage, and operate AI solutions.

 > **Note:** The Microsoft Foundry portal is subject to continual improvement and expansion.
 The interface shown in this exercise may not match the interface of your portal exactly.